The countdown is on for one of Auckland’s ritziest, glitziest and most dazzling annual events.

 It’s got glitz and glamour.
 It’s got Bollywood panache.
 It’s even got a dash of controversy.
 The annual Miss IndiaNZ is a stage extravaganza.

-Produced by leading Bollywood event specialists Rhythm House, the Miss IndiaNZ event is a definite highlight on New Zealand’s show calendar.
+The Miss IndiaNZ event is a definite highlight on New Zealand’s show calendar.
 Aimed to promote and enhance local talent in NZ, Miss IndiaNZ provides a platform for young women of Indian heritage to launch into acting, modelling and the entertainment industry on an international stage.